Sudo-Ivan/Arma-FOB-System/README.md

 WIP 2024

-**Update March 2024:**
+## Update March 2024:

-I stopped development of this project for about a year, but will be resuming it again under a unified repo.
+I stopped development of this project for about a year, but will be resuming it again under a unified repo to bring this to both Arma 3 and Reforger.

 **Idea: A points based FOB building system that can be implemented into any mission.
 I want it to be similar to Squads build and resupply system.**